LAN & WLAN

-Most of WLAN devices are equipped with SMA-RP connectors, whilst outdoor antennas are equipped with N-type connectors.
-Using H-155 cable it is needed to end it with SMA RP connector on one side, e.g. E84565, and adequate male or female connector depending on the antenna on the other side.
-If we don't have crimper we should choose twist-on connector.
-However, crimp-on connectors are preferred for the reason of their reliability.
+Most WLAN devices are equipped with SMA-RP connectors, whilst outdoor antennas are equipped with N-type connectors.
+Using Tri-Lan 240 E1171 cable, one needs to terminate it with SMA RP connector (e.g. 240 E1171) on one side, and adequate male or female N connector (depending on the antenna) on the other side.
+Without having a crimping tool, one needs twist-on connectors.
+However, crimped connectors are preferred for the reason of their reliability.

 Crimp-on connectors